 If you have ever seen Who Do You Think You Are? on the TV, then if you’re anything like me, you’ve probably wondered what family secrets would be revealed if there was a whole team on-hand to help you research your family history.
 Well, this summer you too can get advice from the experts!

 Building on the success of the popular BBC series in which celebrities trace their family history, Who Do You Think Your Are?
 Live is coming to Scotland for the first time this year.
-Packed with genealogy experts, workshops, a celebrity theatre and specialist exhibitors, tickets are now on sale for the show, which is part of the Year of Homecoming Scotland 2014 and will take place at the Scottish Exhibition and Conference Centre in Glasgow from 29 – 31 August, 2014.
+Packed with genealogy experts, workshops, talks and specialist exhibitors, tickets are now on sale for the show, which is part of the Year of Homecoming Scotland 2014 and will take place at the Scottish Exhibition and Conference Centre in Glasgow from 29 – 30 August, 2014.

 Hear professional genealogist Marie Dougan of Ancestral Consultants speaking about technological advances in research and find out how you can share your experiences and tips with fellow researchers.